czgaotian/learning-languages/behaviorQuestion/index.md

 > they want to know whether their work culture is a right fit for you

 -

+## Are you open to relocate?

+- I'm definitely open to relocating to Hamburg if the opportunity is a good fit.
+- I’m flexible and willing to move for the right role and team.

 ## Do you have any questions for me?